voltyea/Paradox/README.md

 ### Notable Features

 - You can change the wallpaper by double clicking on the screen.
-- I use stow to manage my dotfiles which are located in `$HOME/.local/amethyst/dotfiles/` directory.
+- I use gnu stow to manage my dotfiles which are located in `$HOME/.local/amethyst/dotfiles/` directory.
 If you want to add your dotfiles to this directory and `stow` them, just use the `amethyst-cli` command.
 It will automatically add it to the amethyst dotfiles directory and symlink it in the right place.
   - Usage:
    - `amethyst-cli [options] <directory>`